shivangidhama/ImageTotext/README.md

 - **Text Recognition**: The app uses the TrOCR model to transcribe the text from the uploaded image.
 - **Display Results**: View the recognized text directly within the app.

+## Deployment
+The app is also deployed on Streamlit Cloud.
+You can access it at https://handwrtiten-image-text.streamlit.app/.

 ## Requirements

 To run this app locally, you need to have the following Python packages installed: